Ubiquitous

 excellent experience.'

-He said 'China was coming, and thats the reason that I went,' and
+He said 'China was coming, and that’s the reason that I went,' and

 expressed his admiration for how hard his Chinese students at Foshan